dmavrides/dmavrides.github.io/_pages/recs.md

 * <a href="https://amzn.to/3WpN0oK">Outlet splitter</a> - Never run out of outlets ever again.
 * <a href="https://amzn.to/3DDEfz1">CeraVe Moisturizing Lotion for Itch Relief</a> - I normally hate the feeling of oily lotion and related things, but I occasionally get itchy dry skin on my elbow, and this is by far the best thing for it out of everything I tried, both for relief and for recovery.
 * <a href="https://amzn.to/3h91byq">Blistex lip ointment</a> - If you ever get chapped lips in the winter, this stuff is just way better than anything else I've used.
 I put on a little bit of this and chapstick on top of it and my lips get unchapped very quickly.
+* <a href="https://amzn.to/3Wwrq1X">Philips OneBlade Electric Razor</a> - I've tried using a fair few electric razors over the years, and they always hurt (like they're pulling your hair out) and/or don't shave closely enough.
+This one works differently than, and works much  better than any of the others.
+It never hurts me at all, and I don't even use shaving cream with it.
+* <a href="https://amzn.to/3T6BiMP">Gilchrist & Soames Soap</a> - I always just used generic Dove soap, then I stayed at a hotel for a few weeks where they used this soap, and most of the acne on my back/shoulders disappeared.
+I can't promise the same results for you of course, but at the very least it could make a nice gift for a family member or something.
 * <a href="https://amzn.to/3E2OjTv">Microwave Cover</a> - If you microwave things, and they splatter, you can use this to save yourself some cleaning.
 * <a href="https://amzn.to/3U9jWQP">Shower Curtain Weights</a> - If your shower curtain gets sucked in and sticks to you when you shower (Bernoulli's principle!), you can get these weights to help.
 * <a href="https://amzn.to/3zLAHti">T-Shirts for Men</a> - I really like these tees.
 They're comfy, have a good fit/cut, are pretty cheap, and are plain in nice colors.
 (They also make <a href="https://amzn.to/3t6uNPv">shirts for women,</a> but I can't personally vouch for their quality.)